 Organic social media amplification happens when a large group of people promotes your posts, brand messaging, and content.
 When done by employees and partners, they become spokespeople for your brand and even micro-influencers of your industry.

-Employee advocacy and social media amplification is very easy and leads to great results such as:
+Employee advocacy and social media amplification is very easy and lead to great results such as:

 Implementing an employee advocacy program on social media requires a basic organizational framework to ensure everyone is on the same page.
 There are a number of different forms that this structure can take – after all, each organization is unique.